SharePoint/sp-dev-docs/docs/embedded/concepts/app-concepts/containertypes.md

 ```

 ### Register the new Container Type on your tenant
-Use the [Postman collection](../../mslearn/m01-07-hol.md) included in this repo to register the new Container Type on your tenant.
+Use the [Postman collection](https://github.com/microsoft/SharePoint-Embedded-Samples/tree/main/Postman) from the [SharePoint Embedded Samples repo](https://github.com/microsoft/SharePoint-Embedded-Samples) to register the new Container Type on your tenant.
 This must be done with Application auth.
-Currently, the Container Type registration API is only available as a SharePoint API, it's not yet on Graph.
-SharePoint APIs require a certificate-based credential when application auth is used, so you will need to use the certificate you created earlier.

 Setup the [Postman collection](../../mslearn/m01-07-hol.md) collection and its required Environment variables.
 Then use the `Register Container Type` request within the *Application > Containers* folder to complete the registration.